home | blog | realms | members | forum | chat

 ABOUT THE WOLF

-Oliver is a smart-mouthed wiseass who loves nothing more than a joke, though not at someone else's expense; he’s a teddy bear.
-He’s usually happy, friendly, a ray of sunshine, and polite when needed, though he is far from formal.
-He is also a bit of a Casanova and frequently flirts around.
-He does not respond well to authority figures.
+Oliver is a smart-mouthed wiseass who loves nothing more than a good joke, though never at the expense of someone else; he’s a teddy bear.
+And usually, he's happy, friendly, a veritable ray of sunshine, and polite when needed, though far from formal.
+He is also a bit of a Casanova and frequently flirts around with pretty girls.
+The lad does not respond well to authority figures.
+Like, at all.

-The boy has trouble focusing and is hyperactive 24/7.
+Oliver has trouble focusing and is mentally hyperactive 24/7.
 Almost certainly, he has undiagnosed ADHD.
-He has poor planning skills and often trouble following through with tasks due to being easily distracted.
-His mind is racing all the time.
-He is also highly impatient, a trait that has in the past, and continues to, get him into deep trouble.
+He has poor planning skills and often has problems following through with tasks due to being easily distracted.
+He is also highly impatient, a trait which never fails to get the boy into all sorts of trouble.